gurbanoglu/Senior-Project/README.md

 Launch the local development server: python manage.py runserver

+Specifying exact versions in the requirements.txt file is considered best practice because it ranges prevents the installation of newer versions of dependencies that might introduce incompatibility issues.

 Include the following in .gitignore this way files containing a .pyc extension are not pushed to GitHub.
 *.pyc